pia-foss/mac-split-tunnel/README.md

 `build.sh` is written to be generic for any app+extension use-case, so we pass our specific values from environment variables.
 To work on that script, modify `sample.env` and set the variables there for your specific development environment.

+The aim is for `build.sh` to be as self-explanatory as possible, so prefer to document relevant things there.

 ## Debugging